kholoshnia/properties-translator/README.md

 # Properties translator
-Translates java properties to specified language using google translator.
+Translates Java properties into the specified language using Google Translate API.
 It can also convert the received translation to Unicode.

 ## Usage